opentk/opentk.net/learn/pal2/Application-Icon.md

 > [!NOTE]
 > TODO: Mention `MacOSIconComponent.CreateSFSymbol`?

 On macOS individual windows do not have icons.
 Instead there is a single application icon for all windows.
-This is called the dock icon and can be set through [`MacOSWindowComponent.SetDockIcon`](xref:OpenTK.Platform.Native.macOS.MacOSWindowComponent.SetDockIcon(OpenTK.Platform.WindowHandle,OpenTK.Platform.IconHandle)).
+This is called the dock icon and can be set through [`MacOSShellComponent.SetDockIcon`](xref:OpenTK.Platform.Native.macOS.MacOSShellComponent.SetDockIcon(OpenTK.Platform.IconHandle)).
 This only sets the application icon at runtime, so the published application will not have an icon set.

 On macOS an application is a special folder that contains a bunch of different files and folders.
 One of these files is called `info.plist` and contains a bunch of information about your application, including the icon to use for the application.